iamVP7/mozwebext_book/manuscript/WebExtension_firstrun.markdown

 # Running WebExtension in Firefox

-In this section we will be exploring more how to run an Firefox WebExtensions.
+In this section, we will be exploring more how to run a Firefox WebExtensions.

-I will be showing this demo with the help of the small extension I have written before, feel free to download it from github [1], you can clone whole repo [2].
-I personally use web-ext [3]  tool for packing my extension, but for basic learning it is not mandatory.
+I will be showing this demo with the help of the small extension I have written before, feel free to download it from GitHub [1], you can clone whole repo [2].
+I personally use web-ext [3]  tool for packing my extension, but for basic learning, it is not mandatory.

 ## Step by Step procedure for running WebExtension

 ### Step 1: Go to the directory which has contents of Extension

-In my case it will look like the below.
+In my case, it will look like the below.
 The content showed below is the contents of Extension, which the link is shared above.

 ![Directory Image](images/content_directory.png)